 What do your eyes look like?

 My eyes look like everyone else’s- I have two of them and they are brown in color.
-One of my eyes turns/crosses slightly inward because of a condition called accommodative esotropia- post coming soon!
+One of my eyes turns/crosses slightly inward because of a condition called accommodative esotropia.
+This causes my double vision.

 How thick are your lenses?

 My answer to this question changes depending on my current prescription.
-Currently, my answer is “pretty thick,” though I have had lenses that were extremely thick before- read more about that in my eye surgery part 1 post here.
+Currently, my answer is “pretty thick,” though I have had lenses that were extremely thick before.

 What’s a prism?